Pratikgharge25/puma-Finance/README.md

 Uniform color theme

-Professional placement of KPIs and charts
+Professional placement of KPIs and chart